Go Back

 • Sift flour and baking powder into the bowl, and mix everything together with a spatula until no powder is visible.

-• Lightly coat your hands with a small amount of oil (not included in the recipe) to prevent the dough from sticking to them, and roll the dough into balls, each about 1.2 inches (3cm) in diameter.
+• Lightly coat your hands with a small amount of oil (not listed in the ingredients) to prevent the dough from sticking to them, and roll the dough into balls, each about 1.2 inches (3 cm) in diameter.

 • Pour oil into a pot and heat it to a temperature of 300-320℉ (150-160℃).
 Then, place the dough balls into the pot and deep-fry them for about 5-6 minutes until they crack and turn golden brown.